stmorse/stmorse.github.io/_posts/2022-12-14-point-process-sim.md

 **Definition 2.** A Poisson process is a sequence of arrivals such that the number of arrivals $$N(t)$$ in **any** interval $$t$$ is a Poisson random variable, $$\text{Pr}(N=k) = (\Lambda^k/k!) \ e^{-\Lambda}$$, with $$\Lambda = \lambda t$$.

 Definition 2 is self-contained.
-However, unlike Definition 1, it doesn't proscribe how the arrivals could be placed.
+However, unlike Definition 1, it doesn't proscribe how the arrivals could be simulated.
 It turns out, that distributing any number of points uniformly at random, creates exponentially distributed interarrival times (We can prove it, and we showed it experimentally earlier).
 So if we take a Poisson distributed number of points, and distribute them uniformly at random, we'll ensure their interarrival times are exponentially distributed, which in turn ensures that any sub-interval is also Poisson distributed, by Definition 1!

 ## Terms, flavors, and next steps